apache/druid/dev/intellij-setup.md

 `-Pdist` is required because it puts all core extensions under `distribution\target\extensions` directory, where `runConfigurations` below could load extensions from.

-You may also add `-Ddruid.console.skip=true` to the command if you're focusing on backend servers instead of frontend project.
+You may also add `-Dweb.console.skip=true` to the command if you're focusing on backend servers instead of frontend project.
 This option saves great building time.

 ## Debug a running Druid cluster using Intellij
 Intellij IDEA debugger can attach to a local or remote Java process (Druid process).